Counseling & wellness

 Being human and being in college means experiencing some challenge while you learn, grow, and live life.
 You can thrive – not just survive – through challenge and the CWC is here to help you understand your process, move toward your goals, connect with others, and be holistically well here at CCAD.
 You lead the way in taking risks and building on your strengths.
 We've got your back and partner with you while you try out new ways to think, do, and thrive.

-- Therapists will be back in the office.
+- Therapists are in the office.
 Clients can choose between in-person and Zoom-based interaction for all meetings and therapeutic services.

-- Clients will no longer complete informed consent and client information forms inside the CWC office.
-You will complete all your forms online before scheduling your initial or follow-up appointment.
-A laptop will probably work better than a phone for completing your forms.
+- Clients will not complete informed consent and client information forms inside the CWC office.
+Clients will complete all forms online before scheduling an initial or follow-up appointment.
+A laptop will probably work better than a phone for completing the forms.

-- Our overall service delivery model has changed.
-In an attempt to decrease wait lists, ongoing individual counseling may only be offered in certain situations, and as-needed SST appointments will be offered for all others.
-See more details about our new service model here.
+- Our overall service delivery model is unchanged from last year in that ongoing individual counseling may only be offered in certain situations, and as-needed, SST appointments will be offered for all others.
+See more details about our service model here.

 - Due to license restrictions, the CWC cannot typically provide therapy services for students who are residing outside of the state of Ohio.
-For any students staying out of state this year, we can provide consultation and help with referrals for services that are local to you, and you are able to participate in any groups or events that are education or outreach focused.
+For any student enrolled in the online first-year program or taking all remove classes and are out of state, we can provide consultation and help with referrals for services that are local to you, and you are able to participate in any groups or events that are education or outreach focused.

 Meet the staff